hylo-lang/hylo/Docs/GenericDispatch.md

 # Specialization and Dispatching in Generics

+The Generic Programming promise of algorithm abstraction without loss of efficiency depends on the ability to customize parts of an algorithm based on the properties of the data structures on which it operates.
+These parts have come to be known as customization points.

-Generic Programming in C++, where the discipline was established, relies in practice on the semantics of the template instantiation model.
-Using overload resolution at instantiation time and class template specialization, it is natural for a C++ generic programmer to assume that almost any element of a program can be made available for customization *post-hoc* based on particular (categories of) type parameters.
+Because of the template instantiation model, it is natural (and correct, if they haven't violated ODR) for a C++ generic programmer to assume the optimal customization will always be used for any given combination of generic type parameters and customization point

 I'm not going to show you the code because the C++ mechanics make it ugly, but here are some examples of the kinds of things you might do: